limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ...
 ```

-The `bcrypt` hashes have salt and a computational cost of 10 rounds; cracking them is a futile exercise and a waste of CPU cycles.
+Too bad the `bcrypt` hashes have salt and a computational cost of 10 rounds; cracking them is a futile exercise and a waste of CPU cycles.
 We need a better way.

 ### Password Reset